WebstarsCG/PDF-Combine/README.md

 Create PDF from bulk of images & PDF documents.

 ## Purpose & Usage
-The perl module helps to create PDF documents from multiple images or documents resides in a directory.
+The perl module helps to create PDF documents from multiple images or PDF documents resides in a directory.
 Very first, it created for creation of software demo documentation.
 Where we had a manual word based document and finally producing it a PDF.
-Due to the lengthy manual procedure, we always distanced it from doing it.
-One fine day, we had a requirement to show a software screen shot document with a minimal time.
-The existing method need more hands to finish it in time.
+Due to the lengthy manual procedure, the programmers always distanced from doing it.
+One fine day, we had a requirement to show a software screenshot document with a minimal time availability that never possible in our existing process.

-We worked out a small pdf document creations script based on Perl module PDF::Reuse.
+We worked out a small pdf document creations script based on Perl module PDF::Reuse that we used earlier.
 We put the screen shots in a directory with sequential content based naming like ( 1_Login.pdf,2.Project_Desk.pdf).
 The script concated all the pdfs in the name order and kept the file name as a title of the page.
-It's worked that day, we will be able to reduce time on every time.
-It's continiously improved based on supporting images, multiple text content & more.
+It's worked that day, from there it's continiously improved based on real time usage inputs.

-We hope it may helpful in smilar needs.
+We hope the module helpful in smilar needs.
 The module available with basic usage method & we are improving documentation.
 We are welcoming usage feedbacks & suggestions.

 ## How to